pg-support/supt-km/docs/4. Processes/a. General/Unsubscribe from Positive Grid.md

 # Unsubscribe from Positive Grid

-The customers now can customize the communication preferences on the My Account page.
+The customers now can customize the communication preferences on the "My Account page".

 ![[Pasted image 20230721143739.png]]